tallalnparis4ev/cppersist/README.md

 ```
 Note: again, not all systems will require you to pass /path/to/openssl.
 This was a requirment on macOS Catalina 10.15.6, and was solved by passing in the path to OpenSSL which will look like "/usr/local/opt/openssl".
 However, on CentOS 8 there was no need to pass in anything.

 Additionally, for the MongoDB tests to pass you must setup two MongoDB servers - one listening at port 5000 and the other at port 5001.
-The MongoDB instance they copmmunicate with must not have any entries in the collection "persist" of the database "memoisation".
+The MongoDB instance they communicate with must not have any entries in the collection "persist" of the database "memoisation".